-Children sometimes experience serious difficulties.
-If the challenges facing your family are making your lives so hard that your child’s health or normal development are affected and you are without support, then you may be considering contacting Social Services.
+Children sometimes experience serious difficulties, whether it is because of issues within the family or because they are facing emotional, behavioural or developmental issues themselves.
+If these challenges are making your lives so hard that your child’s health or normal development is affected and you are not receiving support from other services, then you might be considering contacting social services.

-- How severe are they and how long have they been going on?
+- How severe and how long has this issue been going on?

 - What sort of service or support will help you and your child?